 Dental implants are excellent options for anyone with broken or missing teeth.
 They help you bite with the same force as you would using your natural teeth.
 They allow you to enjoy your favorite foods and delicacies without experiencing pain.

-If you’re seeking safe dental implant placements, consult with a local dentist.
+If you’re seeking safe dental implant placements, consult with a local dental implant provider.
 They will examine your teeth and offer implant surgeries to restore your smile.
 According to Dr. Bryan Shanahan, such implants are long-lasting and will save you a lot of money with proper care.

 What’s more?
 They won’t affect other teeth or mouthparts, and you won’t require additional support to keep them in place.
 Dental implants will improve your oral hygiene in numerous ways.
 They lessen your likelihood of tooth decay, and you can brush or floss just as you do with your natural teeth.